Opening the Future: A New Model for Open Access Books

 We're reshaping how knowledge dissemination is funded and accessed, by leveraging the collective contributions of academic libraries worldwide.
 Your Opening the Future membership funds presses to publish new OA monographs, while your library simultaneously benefits from access to closed content, and no single institution bears a disproportionate burden.
 For a modest annual fee your library gets DRM-free, unlimited access to a closed-access selection of the press' backlist, with perpetual access after three years.
 The press uses the membership revenue solely to produce new OA monographs, moving towards an affordable, sustainable model for academic publishing and creating a collection of OA books that are open for the world.

 Be part of something special.
-Join over 90 Universities around the world already committed to Opening the Future.
+Join the global community of supporting libraries who have already committed to Opening the Future.

 Sign up to support a press: